Dueling Dinosaurs: Legal ownership and auction

 In 2016, Lindsay Zanno of the North Carolina Museum of Natural Sciences reached out to Phipps, starting negotiations to purchase the fossil, with funds being raised through the private nonprofit Friends of the North Carolina Museum of Natural Sciences.
-However, legal issues over rightful ownership of the fossils slowed these negotiations; the Seversons had most of the control over mineral rights on Murray land, and if whether fossils could be considered minerals (in which case the Seversons would have rights to it) was disputed.
+However, legal issues over the rightful ownership of the fossils slowed these negotiations: the Seversons had most of the control over mineral rights on Murray land, and whether fossils could be considered minerals (in which case the Seversons would have rights to it) was disputed.
 Although a previous court had ruled in favor of the Murrays, in November 2018 judges ruled in favor of the Seversons and that fossils could legally be considered minerals in Montana, angering many paleontologists.
 However, the case was appealed to the Montana Supreme Court in 2020, who ruled that fossils could not be considered minerals, allowing for the Museum of Natural Sciences to acquire the fossils.
+The resolution to this dispute is significant for all paleontological discoveries as it set a precedent for all fossils unearthed within or outside of Montana.